ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

            }
          }

-In the kernel we have each GPU performing thread a reductionon two elements from the local portion of the array.
+In the kernel we have each GPU performing thread a reduction of two elements from the local portion of the array.
 If we have `tpb` GPU threads per block, we utilize them to store `2xtpb elements` in the local shared memory.
 To ensure synchronization until all data is available in the shared memory, we employ the `syncthreads()` function.

 Next, we instruct each thread to "reduce" the element in the array at `threadIdx.x` with the element at `threadIdx.x+tpb`.
 As this operation saves the result back into the shared memory, we once again employ `syncthreads()`.
 By doing this, we effectively halve the number of elements to be reduced.